marklogic-community/corb2/README.md

 **<a name="COMMAND"></a>COMMAND** | Pause, resume, and stop the execution of CoRB.
 Possible commands include: PAUSE, RESUME, and STOP.
 If the **COMMAND-FILE** is modified and either there is no **COMMAND** or an invalid value is specified, then execution will RESUME.
 **<a name="COMMAND-FILE"></a>COMMAND-FILE** | A properties file used to configure **COMMAND** and **THREAD-COUNT** while CoRB is running.
 For instance, to temporarily pause execution, or to lower the number of threads in order to throttle execution.
 **<a name="COMMAND-FILE-POLL-INTERVAL"></a>COMMAND-FILE-POLL-INTERVAL** | Default is 1.
 The regular interval (seconds) in which the existence of the **COMMAND-FILE** is tested can be controlled by using this property.
+**<a name="COMPLETED_URIS_FILE"></a>COMPLETED_URIS_FILE** | Path to file to which completed uris will be written.
+This path can be a full system path or relative to current directory.
+If the base path (except for the file name) does not exist or does not have permissions to be written to, an error will be thrown.
+If COMPLETED-URIS-DIR is specified, the file along with the relative path will be written to this folder.
+**<a name="COMPLETED-URIS-FILE-DELETE-ON-SUCCESS"></a>COMPLETED-URIS-FILE-DELETE-ON-SUCCESS** | Defaults to 'true'.
+If true, COMPLETED-URIS-FILE will be deleted if all the tasks are successfully finished.
+**<a name="COMPLETED-URIS-DIR"></a>COMPLETED-URIS-DIR** | The optional folder to write COMPLETED-URIS-FILE.
+If specified, the folder must exist and current user should have permissions to write to it.
 **<a name="CONNECTION-POLICY"></a>CONNECTION-POLICY** | Algorithm for balancing load across multiple hosts used by `com.marklogic.developer.corb.DefaultContentSourcePool`.
 Options include **ROUND-ROBIN**, **RANDOM** and **LOAD**.
 Default option is **ROUND-ROBIN**. **LOAD** option returns the ContentSource or Connection with least number of active sessions.
 **<a name="CONTENT-SOURCE-POOL"></a>CONTENT-SOURCE-POOL** | Class that implements `com.marklogic.developer.corb.ContentSourcePool` and used to manage ContentSource instances or connections.
 The default is `com.marklogic.developer.corb.DefaultContentSourcePool`.
 **<a name="DISK-QUEUE"></a>DISK-QUEUE** | Boolean value indicating whether the CoRB job should spill to disk when a maximum number of URIs have been loaded in memory, in order to control memory consumption and avoid Out of Memory exceptions for extremely large sets of URIs.